 LEARN ABOUT VIRACON’S NEWEST SPACER - VTS™ - ENGINEERED TO OUTPERFORM.

 An insulating glass spacer is placed within the unit to separate the two or more plies of glass.
-Viracon’s insulating glass spacers are available in two colors, three materials and a variety of thicknesses.
-When specifying an insulating glass unit, it is necessary to specify all three; color, material and thickness.
+Viracon’s insulating glass spacer offering features three materials, a variety of thicknesses and is available in black only.
+When specifying an insulating glass unit, it is necessary to specify the material and thickness.

-When selecting a spacer material it is necessary to be aware of the different u-values used in the glass industry.
+When selecting a spacer material, it is necessary to be aware of the different u-values used in the glass industry.
 Center-of-glass (COG) u-values represent the center of the glass.
-Center of glass values provide an effective way to directly compare glass products without bias from spacer material, framing or unit size.
+Center-of-glass values provide an effective way to directly compare glass products without bias from spacer material, framing or unit size.
 Edge-of-glass (EOG) values represent the perimeter of the glass unit affected by the spacer material.
-Framing the glass unit is installed into also has a separate value.
+The framing the glass unit is installed into also has a separate value.
 These values are weighted based on the area of the unit to provide an overall u-factor.
 The overall value is typically an input needed to run whole building energy calculations and determine code compliance.